 Collecting human artifacts from state lands, including submerged lands, is illegal.
-Sometimes it is difficult to distinguish between the two as prehistoric people occasionally utilized fossils as ornaments and tools.
+Sometimes it is difficult to distinguish between fossils and artifacts as prehistoric people occasionally utilized fossils as ornaments and tools.
 An example of fossil material that can also be an artifact is agatized coral.
-Prehistoric Floridians utilized this material to construct projectile points and other tools.
+Prehistoric Floridians made projectile points and other tools out of agatized coral.
 If you cannot tell the difference, then it is best to leave the object where it was found.
-Collecting of human artifacts on state lands is illegal.

 The Florida Department of Environmental Protection is the state’s lead agency for environmental management and stewardship – protecting our air, water and land.
 The vision of the Florida Department of Environmental Protection is to create strong community partnerships, safeguard Florida’s natural resources and enhance its ecosystems.